GFA-spec/GFA-spec/GFA2-spec.md

 While one has graphs in which vertex sequences actually overlap as above, one also frequently encounters models in which there is no overlap (basically edge-labelled models captured in a vertex-labelled form).
-This is captured by edges for which beg1 = end1 and beg2 = end2 (i.e.
+This is captured by edges for which beg1 = end1 = x$ and beg2 = end2 = 0 (i.e. 0-length overlap of the end of segment 1 and the beginning of segment 2)!
-0-length overlap)!

 While not a concept for pure DeBrujin or long-read assemblers, it is the case that paired end data and external maps often order and orient contigs/vertices into scaffolds with